 If you’re in the market for car insurance, we recommend comparing free quotes from a few of the best car insurance companies so you can find the best rates.
-Enter your zip code below to get started.
+Enter your zip code above to get started.

 Comprehensive Vs. Collision Insurance: Key Differences

 What separates comprehensive vs. collision insurance is when the coverage kicks in.
 Collision coverage pays to repair your vehicle if it is damaged in a collision with another car, building, or object.
 Comprehensive car insurance covers your vehicle if you hit an animal or if it is damaged while parked, like in the case of a natural disaster or vandalism.

 It’s important to note that comprehensive and collision policies only cover your own vehicle.
 They won’t cover any of your medical bills, nor will they cover damages to other peoples’ vehicles or property after an accident.

 How Much Do Comprehensive And Collision Policies Pay Out?

 When comparing comprehensive vs. collision insurance, you’ll find many differences.
 But the amount of money your insurer will pay out per claim is the same.
 The maximum amount a policyholder will give you per comprehensive or collision claim is the actual cash value (ACV) of the car before it’s declared a total loss, minus your deductible.